ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 8: January 28, 2017

 11) **bits_war:** It takes any non-negative integer as a argument and returns it with it's digits in descending order.

+12) **largest_5_digit:** It returns the largest five digit sequence of number found within the number given.
+The number will be passed in as a string of only digits.
+It should return a five digit integer.